Latest Movement (MOVE) News Update

 Deep Dive

-Overview: Movement integrated its Move Virtual Machine (MoveVM) with Ethereum’s architecture to bolster Layer-2 security and scalability.
-Developers can now build using both Move and Solidity.
+Overview: Integrated Move Virtual Machine with Ethereum's architecture to enhance Layer 2 security while supporting both Move and Solidity languages.

 Conclusion